blebbit/testnet/README.md

 - `relay.<domain>`
 - `jetstream.<domain>`
 - `pds.<domain>`
+- `*.pds.<domain>/.well-known/atproto-did`

 #### Cloudflare Docker Compose setup

 Setup a cloudflared tunnel on the host and set the following rules.
 You can use the UI or CLI as well as adjust the ports by editing the CUE files.

+> [!ERROR]
+> You will need Advanced Certificate Manager in order to have TLS on the handle domains
+> so that various ATProto tooling can map handle to did.
+If you use custom identity resolution,
+> you can avoid this requirement.

 - `plc.<domain>` -> `:7000`
 - `relay.<domain>` -> `:7001`
 - `jetstream.<domain>` -> `:7002`
 - `pds.<domain>` -> `:6000`
+- `*.pds.<domain>/.well-known/atproto-did` -> `:6000`

 #### Cloudflare Kubernetes setup